lino-framework/lino/docs/admin/permissions.rst

 and that file should be writable by other users of the `www-data` group.

-Or the other way: if you launched manually e.g. a :mod:`initdb <lino.management.commands.initdb>` which created the file, user `www-data` must also have write access to this file.
+Or the other way: if you launched manually e.g. a :mod:`initdb <djangosite.management.commands.initdb>` which created the file, user `www-data` must also have write access to this file.

 If you use sqlite, you'll have to do something like this::